 The second part is basically the same as traditional composting, since we need to bury the fermented mass in the ground, where it further dissolves into the garden soil.
 This way, traditional composting becomes much faster when combined with bokashi composting.

 Vermicomposting is a very interesting concept of the bio-waste composting process that uses various species of earthworms (usually red wigglers and white worms) to turn leftovers into fermented mass more effectively.
 To some extent vermicomposting is very similar to bokashi composting.
 Both processes are faster than traditional composting methods, and both also produce a liquid as a side product, which can be immediately used as a natural fertilizer.
 Bokashi composting and vermicomposting both happen in more or less closed systems and are thus also suitable for indoor use.
 On the other hand, worms need oxygen to live and you can’t close them in an air-tight bin, so it is probably better to do it in a bucket in your backyard.
 After two weeks, the compost produced by the worms can be used immediately, while the Bokashi mass requires a few additional weeks before you can scatter it.

-As we have already hinted above, combining different ways of composting is actually the best method to produce nutritious fertilizer.
+As we have already hinted above, combining different ways of composting is actually the best method to produce nutritious fertilizer since composting, in general, has many advantages.
 You should start with indoor composting, where you collect kitchen leftovers, mix them with effective microorganisms and let them ferment for two weeks.
 After that you bury the fermented mass in your garden soil and let traditional composting do its thing.
 Worms will most likely join the party and speed up the whole process.